Company or Employee Business Vehicle Ownership

 Benefits of Business Ownership of the Vehicle

 The company can deduct depreciation expenses at the rate in effect at the time the asset is put into service (begins to be used).
 The company can also deduct general auto expenses for business use of the vehicle, like maintenance, gasoline, and tires.
-Also, interest on a car loan is deductible to a business as an ordinary and necessary business expense.
+Also, interest on a car loan is deductible (the percentage of business use only) to a business as an ordinary and necessary business expense.

 If the business owns the car, personal use of the car must be documented.
 The company must report personal use by an employee—as an example, they drive the car to and from work—as taxable compensation on the employee's W-2.